Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

-Theorem \ref{th:solution_characterization} shows that, in this special case of $\alpha =0$, the optimal menu of contracts consists of a collection of layered retention functions, under the assumption of monotonicity of $J_{\theta}(l)$.
-Specifically, when $J_{\theta}(l)>0$, full coverage is provided. $J_{\theta}(l)<0$ corresponds to no coverage of this loss level, and when $J_{\theta}(l)=0$, the optimal retention allows for some flexibility, as long as feasibility is maintained.
+Theorem \ref{th:solution_characterization} shows that the optimal menu of contracts consists of a collection of layered retention functions, assuming that $J^I_{\theta}(l)$ is monotone and that the insurer's participation constraint is satisfied.
+Particularly, the sufficient conditions of Lemma \ref{le:IRimplication} ensure that the insurer's participation constraint holds.
+Moreover, when $J^I_{\theta}(l)>0$, full coverage is provided. $J^I_{\theta}(l)<0$ corresponds to no coverage of this loss level, and when $J^I_{\theta}(l)=0$, the optimal retention allows for some flexibility, as long as feasibility is maintained.
+It remains to examine the sufficient conditions that ensure the monotonicity of $J^I_\theta(l)$.
+First, the partial derivative of $J^I_\theta(l)$ with respect to $\theta$ is given by: